 - You might also want to consider wrapping the injured knee to reduce fluid retention.
 You can ask your doctor for a bandage that he or she recommends or purchase an elastic bandage or strap yourself.

-3. See a Professional for Posture Correction Exercises & Treatment
+3. See a Professional for Posture Correction Exercises and Treatment

 Correcting your form and posture can help reduce stress placed on vulnerable joints (including your knees) and reduce compensations.
 Consider seeing a physical therapist or chiropractor if suspect that you might have problems with misalignment in your hips, pelvis, ankles or feet.
 I recommend finding an Egoscue posture therapist and/or seeing a spinal correction chiropractic doctor in your area if symptoms persist.
 You can also ask your doctor or therapist to recommend stretches to practice at home on your own, or to give you special inserts to place in your shoes for added support.

 Here are some posture exercises to get started, too.

 Soft tissue therapies can help reduce muscle tension, increase blood flow to damaged tissue, correct posture and even help rebuild new tissue in long-term injuries (depending on the specific kind).

 Prolotherapy/PRP is a very useful treatment option for reducing both acute and chronic injuries of the legs.
 PRP treatments use platelet-rich plasma injections (from a blood sample taken from your own body) that contains platelets, stem cells and growth factors which repair damaged tissue.

 Other types of prolotherapy treatments use injections containing substances like dextrose or glucose to trigger localized inflammation in older tissue injuries that stop responding to other treatments and don’t heal on their own.
 If runner’s knee is an ongoing problem for you, I highly recommend seeing a PRP/prolotherapy practitioner, especially one from the Regenexx clinic which I’ve visited personally.